The Richmond Promise Scholarship

 Congrats on getting to college!
 We are here to help encourage you to take advantage of the college experience and be as successful as possible.
 That’s why in order to remain eligible for renewal of the Richmond Promise scholarship you must:

-1. Be enrolled full-time (12 or more units) at an accredited, not for profit 2-year or 4-year college or university, or CTE program, unless you have a registered disability or are a custodial parent
+1. Enroll full-time (12 or more units) at an accredited, not for profit 2-year or 4-year college or university, or CTE program each term, unless you have a registered disability or are a custodial parent

 2. Maintain at least a 2.0 cumulative GPA